 Why ask questions?
 Simply because there are many types of group retirement plans, each with their own advantages and disadvantages.
 Each plan aims to address different needs for certain types of companies and their employees.

-Why do you want to offer a retirement plan?
+Why do you want to offer a group retirement plan?

 Do you want to offer a retirement plan because the new law forces you to do so, or are you trying to attract and keep your employees?

 If your goal is only to comply with the law, and no one is really interested in contributing, the VRSP may be the best option.
 However, if you wish to offer a retirement plan in order to attract new employees, other types of plans will better suit your needs.